Balanced matrices: Discrepancies of fully-balanced matrices

-\begin{remark} Conjecture \ref{edos} tells us that if the discrepancy of a fully-balanced matrix along a given row is fair, then it must be fair on all other rows.
+\begin{remark} Conjecture \ref{edos} implies that if the discrepancy of a fully-balanced matrix along a given row is fair, then it must be fair on all other rows.
 In other words, a fair discrepancy on a given row is propagated to all other rows. \end{remark}

 In general the determinant of matrices is not an approximate homomorphism.
 That is, the determinant of the sums of matrices may not have the same distribution as the sum of each determinant.
 These two statistics may be close to each other and could very well be far from each other.
 Here is where the concept of balanced matrices plays an important role.
-Given $k$ distinct matrices, we say the determinant is an approximate homomorphism if the relation holds: The next result clarifies and gives a more formall context to the ensuing discussion.
+Given $k$ distinct matrices, we say the determinant is an approximate homomorphism if the relation holds: